-The college continues to work in this new, yet increasingly familiar, culture of assessment, accreditation, purposeful dialogue, and participatory governce in support of the college's continuous quality improvement.
+The college continues to work in this new, yet increasingly familiar, culture of assessment, accreditation, purposeful dialogue, and participatory governance in support of the college's continuous quality improvement.
 Consistent with the college's commitment to transparency, purposeful dialogue, and participatory governance, committees regularly receive working drafts of policies and documents for review and input.
-The college continues to work with Wilson Hess and his team from Sandy Pond Associates, to assist in the process embedding accreditation standards in policies and procedures, and more importantly to build internal capacity.
+The college continues to work with Wilson Hess and his team from Sandy Pond Associates to assist in the process embedding accreditation standards in policies and procedures, and more importantly to build internal capacity.
+For example, the communications policy working group continues its efforts, and a master planning calendar has been completed.